Are Deep Speech Denoising Models Robust to Adversarial Noise?: Experiments

 \section{Experiments}

-In our experiments, we focused on answering the following questions: \begin{enumerate*}[label=\textbf{\alph*)},ref=\alph*)] \item Are DNS models more or less susceptible to adversarial perturbations than image denoising models? \item In which use cases (amount of noise, reverb, etc.) are the models we study vulnerable to adversarial attacks? \item How does adversarial robustness vary by model, and which model characteristics seem to correlate with robustness? \item Can attackers induce the model to output a target utterance, as in the case of ASR transcriptions, or are they limited to untargeted attacks? \item Do imperceptible universal adversarial perturbations exist, or does the attacker need to know what the speaker will say? \item Do attackers need to have access to model gradients in order to successfully attack these models? \item Are sophisticated defenses (e.g., adversarial training) necessary, or is Gaussian perturbation good enough? \item Are real, over-the-air attacks possible in principle, or is this setting too difficult? \end{enumerate*}
+In our computational experiments, we focused on answering the following questions: \begin{enumerate*}[label=\textbf{\alph*)},ref=\alph*)] \item Are DNS models susceptible to adversarial noise, or do they denoise that successfully as well? \item In which use cases (amount of noise, reverb, etc.) are the models we study vulnerable to adversarial attacks? \item How does adversarial robustness vary by model, and which model characteristics seem to correlate with robustness? \item Can attackers induce the model to output a target utterance, as in the case of ASR transcriptions, or are they limited to untargeted attacks? \item Do imperceptible universal adversarial perturbations exist, or does the attacker need to know what the speaker will say? \item Do attackers need to have access to model gradients in order to successfully attack these models? \item Are sophisticated defenses (e.g., adversarial training) necessary, or is Gaussian perturbation good enough? \item Are real, over-the-air attacks possible in principle, or is this setting too difficult? \item How does our perceptibility constraint trade off against attack success as we tighten it (Appendix \ref{app:perceptibility})? \end{enumerate*}